International Football Alliance: 2025 season

-2025–present
+Planned 2026 season

 Despite none of the founding or announced expansion teams entering the 2026 season, the IFA pushed forward and claimed they confirmed six core locations for the 2026 season -four in the United States and two in Mexico - while the league also considering the addition of two expansion franchises.
 On September 19, 2025, it was announced that the Dallas Prime would be promoted from a showcase team to a full member of the league.
 On October 2, the league announced that they were adding the Texas Herd and the Ft.
 Worth Drive.
 No update was given about the Arkansas Storm.

+In the beginning of October, the league announced "the IFA Full Go Event", which will take place in January 24–25, 2026.
+The event will feature eight participating teams from México and the United States, including U18 women's game and a Collegiate All-Star Game (the Mayan Bowl).
+The Mayan Bowl (originally Tazón Maya) was a separate organization that featured American college graduates against ONEFA all-star team and was first played in 2024.
+The Mayan Bowl was later moved from January 24 to January 10, but was cancelled the day of the event.

-Later, the league announced in their website that they are lunching two new initiatives: a Collegiate All-Star Game "showcasing standout recent college graduates seeking exposure and professional opportunities" (the Mayan Bowl), coached by Noel Mazzone; and an International Travel Team representing the IFA and the United States in global competitions against national and professional teams from other countries.
+On October 27, the IFA announced in their website that they are launching two new initiatives: the previously announced Mayan Bowl "showcasing standout recent college graduates seeking exposure and professional opportunities" (coached by Noel Mazzone, Hue Jackson and Antonio Tajonar); and an International Travel Team representing the IFA and the United States in global competitions against national and professional teams from other countries.
 Through these initiatives, "the IFA aims to create a pathway from college to professional football while fostering a unified international football community".

 On November 8, the league announced the addition of the Georgia Rebels as the fourth team for the 2026 season.
+On December 18, 2025 the San Angelo Stampede were announced as the fifth team for the 2026 season.
+Later that month, the IFA announced an "exhibition showcase" game scheduled for January 10, 2026 between Ft.
+Worth Drive and the Pharr Phantoms (Pharr, TX).
+This game was never materialized.

+On December 23, 2025, the league announced the 6th and final team for the 2026 season, PNW Football.
+The team was originally created to play in the IFA's Full Go 2026 event.
+On January 20, 2026, citing the failure for the Full Go 2026 event to materialize, Jason Adams' failure to meet financial obligations, and reimbursements still owed to the team, PNW announced they were leaving the league.
+A day later the Texas Herd published a statement which accused the league of the same issues, but stopped short on announcing they are dropping out of the league.
+The Herd instead became an associate member of the Continental Football League.

+The 2026 season was scheduled to kickoff on April 11, 2026, but the league ceased social media communications on January 6, 2026 and the season never materialized.